daumler/davis.daumler.com_TEST_WEBSITE/content/authors/daumler/_index.md

 superuser: true

 # Role/position/tagline
-role: Sociologist and PhD Candidate
+role: Sociologist and Postdoctoral Research Fellow

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Michigan
+  - name: Harvard University
     url: ''

 # Short bio (displayed in user profile at end of posts)